 5. Online access for families

-Your POS system should come with an online portal where parents can easily access their child’s hot lunch account.
+Your POS system should come with an online portal where parents can easily access their child’s school lunch account.
 The right school lunch software system will allow parents to put money on their child’s account, pre-order meals and see their transaction history.
 They should also be able to set spending limits and specify any food restrictions.

 6. Easy to clean and sanitize